P. Vijayan: IPS Officer

+P. Vijayan served as IGP, Anti-Terrorist Squad (ATS), and MD, Kerala Books and Publications Society.
+He later served as IGP, Training, and was promoted as ADGP in 2024.
+He subsequently served as Director, Kerala Police Academy.
+Vijayan also served as Additional Director General of Police (Intelligence) and headed the State Special Branch of the Kerala Police.
+He was later appointed Additional Director General of Police (Law and Order) of Kerala.

 Investigating officer

 A Kerala cadre police official, Vijayan led the teams that investigated the Kalamassery Bus Burning case, the Sabarimala Thanthri case, the Chelembra bank robbery, and the email threat case against the Prime Minister of India.

 Contributions

 Vijayan's community initiatives include a Police Call Centre at Kozhikode, and Pink Autos programme in Thiruvananthapuram for safe travel by women.
 He also initiated an innovative "Punyam Poonkavanam" project to promote waste cleanup at the Sabarimala pilgrimage site and a Traffic Safety & Learning Centre at Thrissur, and School Protection Groups.

 In August 2005, Vijayan, as Commissioner of Police, Kochi City, constituted a team of "Shadow Police" as the first of its kind in the State.
 Subsequently, such units have been formed and are functional in Kozhikode, Thrissur and Trivandrum.
 He also initiated the State Temple anti-Theft Squad in Kerala.